 Nose - sense of smell

-A deers best defense, its most effective tool in judging its surroundings.
+A deer's best defence, its most effective tool in judging its surroundings.
 A deer trusts its nose more than any of its other senses.
-This is a deer's most important sense when conditions are favorable.
+This is a deer's most important sense when conditions are favourable.